cemaytekin/EKG-Dataset/README.md

-The name of the .txt file is the topic.
+The name of the .txt file is the EKG.
 Each .txt file contains all the prerequisite information among its concepts.